TrevorNWatson/SwiftSMSDocumentation/source/index.html.md

 Parameter|Description|Location
 ------|------|-----
-accountKey|Your Swift SMS Gateway account key (Credits moved FROM this account)|URL messageStatus|The status of the unsent message (1 = Pending, 2 = Time Restriction, 3 = Failed)|URL
+accountKey|Your Swift SMS Gateway account key|URL
+messageStatus|The status of the unsent message (1 = Pending, 2 = Time Restriction, 3 = Failed)|URL
 dateFrom|Start date of the date range to report on|BODY dateTo|End date of the date range to report on|BODY